hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 # Part 2: Data Preparation

-*Note this Demo is based on ngc docker image* `nvcr.io/nvidia/pytorch:21.11-py3`
+*Note this Demo is based on* NGC *Docker image* `nvcr.io/nvidia/pytorch:21.11-py3`

-This notebook walks you each step to train a model using containers from the NGC Catalog.
-We chose the GPU optimized Pytorch container as an example.
+This notebook walks you each step to train a model using containers from the NGC catalog.
+We chose the GPU optimized PyTorch container as an example.
 The basics of working with docker containers apply to all NGC containers.

 We will show you how to: